black-titan0/jostar/README.md

 ## Architecture

-The diagram below, shows an overview of system architecture, components and their relations.
+The diagram below, shows an overview of the system's architecture, components and their relations.
 ![Design (2)](https://github.com/user-attachments/assets/c2abece2-32c7-4de5-b299-b91c0426fb8d)

 The architecture includes components such as: